Kimberly Goldner, Psy.D.

 Dr. Goldner received her BA in Psychology from the University of Michigan, where she graduated with honors and was inducted into Psi Chi, the International Honor Society in Psychology.
 She earned her masters degree in School Psychology and doctoral degree in School-Clinical Child Psychology from Pace University.
 For her excellence in graduate work, she was awarded an academic scholarship, which she maintained for the duration of her doctoral program.

-Dr. Goldner completed her pre-doctoral training at Beth Israel Medical Center and Brooklyn Children’s Psychiatric Center, during which she performed comprehensive psychological evaluations and conducted individual, group, and family therapy with her patients.
+Dr. Goldner’s pre-doctoral training was at Beth Israel Medical Center and Brooklyn Children’s Psychiatric Center, during which she performed comprehensive psychological evaluations and conducted individual, group, and family therapy with her patients.
 She completed her post doctoral fellowship at St. Luke’s-Roosevelt Hospital Center’s Child and Family Institute, in the outpatient clinic, as well as a school-based mental health center.
-Dr. Goldner chose to use her extensive training experience to work with families in collaborative multidisciplinary settings both in both New York City and Westchester.
+Dr. Goldner chose to use her extensive training experience to work with families in collaborative multidisciplinary settings.

 Dr. Goldner has been highly successful in helping children, adolescents and families deal with a wide range of issues.
 Her work focuses on diagnostic assessment, school consultation, and evidence-based treatments.

 - Psychological testing and diagnostic evaluation for ADHD, learning issues, twice-exceptional and psychological Issues